Rogie Vachon

-Rogatien Rosaire "Rogie" Vachon (born September 8, 1945) is a Canadian former professional ice hockey goaltender who played for the Montreal Canadiens, Los Angeles Kings, Detroit Red Wings and Boston Bruins in the National Hockey League between 1967 and 1982.
+Rogatien Rosaire "Rogie the Goalie" Vachon (born September 8, 1945) is a Canadian former professional ice hockey goaltender who played for the Montreal Canadiens, Los Angeles Kings, Detroit Red Wings and Boston Bruins in the National Hockey League between 1967 and 1982.

 Montreal Canadiens

 Vachon entered the National Hockey League in 1966-67 with the Montreal Canadiens, as a backup goaltender to Gump Worsley.
 He played only 19 games during the season, but played most of the games in the playoffs and led the Canadiens to the Stanley Cup Finals.
 They lost to the Toronto Maple Leafs, but Vachon now had a permanent spot on the Canadiens roster.
 Punch Imlach, the coach of the Leafs, referred to Vachon as a junior B goaltender in an attempt to rattle him during the Stanley Cup finals.

 Vachon played 39 games in the 1967–68 season and won 23 of them.
 He and Worsley shared the Vezina Trophy, with a combined 2.26 GAA, the lowest since 1958-59.
 Montreal won the Stanley Cup that season and in 1968–69 as well.
 During the 1969–70 season, Worsley was traded to the Minnesota North Stars and Vachon got the starting job, but the Canadiens missed the playoffs.
-Early in 1971–72, after losing the starting job to rookie Ken Dryden, Vachon demanded to be traded and he was soon sent to the Los Angeles Kings in exchange for Denis DeJordy, Dale Hoganson, Noel Price and Doug Robinson.

 Los Angeles Kings

+After losing the Canadiens' starting job to rookie Ken Dryden early in 1971–72, Vachon requested a trade to a team that needed a starter, which happened on November 4, 1971, when he was sent to the Los Angeles Kings for Denis DeJordy, Dale Hoganson, Noel Price and Doug Robinson.
 It was with the Kings that Vachon had the finest moments of his NHL career.
 He was runner-up for the Vezina Trophy in 1974–75, and he was named to the NHL second All-Star team in 1974-75 and 1976-77.
 He was named the team MVP four times between 1973 and 1977.
 In one game in 1976–77, it appeared he was due credit for scoring a goal when the New York Islanders scored on themselves during a delayed penalty; however, after video review, the goal was credited to Vic Venasky after it was determined that Vachon was the second-to-last Kings player to touch the puck before it went in the net.
 Vachon also set many goaltending records in Kings history that still stand.
 His number 30 was the first number retired by the Kings, in a ceremony on February 14, 1985.
 He has since served in a variety of executive positions with the Kings organization.